Baylor vs. Florida College Basketball Predictions & Picks - November 24

 - Pick OU: Under (157.5)

 Both Baylor and Florida are 2-2-0 against the spread (ATS) so far this season.
 In terms of hitting the over, games involving the Bears are 3-1-0 and the Gators are 5-0-0.
-The two teams combine to score 175 points per game, 17.5 more points than this matchup's total.
+The two teams average 175 points per game, 17.5 more points than this matchup's total.

 Sportsbook Promo Codes